Academic Support

 At Exeter, you’ll find yourself learning around a Harkness table, with a small group of classmates.
 Your teacher will guide you — both as a group of learners, and as an individual.

+And while every student at Exeter has the opportunity to cut their own academic path, no one does it alone.
 From day one, you’ll work closely with your adviser.
 You’ll meet regularly — at least weekly, but often more frequently — to discuss everything from coursework to social life and personal concerns.
-Faculty members live in housing on campus or nearby, making it easy to check in with advisers and other faculty as often as you want.
-For some students, that’s daily.
-Advisers connect with parents, providing an essential link between family and school.
+Faculty members live in dorms and houses on campus or nearby, making it easy to check in with advisers and instructors as often as you want.
+Advisers also connect with parents, providing a comforting link between family and school.

 It's never too early or too late to learn how to learn."